stellar-deprecated/stellar_core_commander/README.md

 A helper gem for scripting a [stellar-core](https://github.com/stellar/stellar-core).
 This gem provides a system of creating isolated test networks into which you can play transactions and record results.

 The motivation for this project comes from the testing needs of [horizon](https://github.com/stellar/horizon).
-Horizon uses this `scc` to record the various testing scenarios its suite uses.
+Horizon uses `scc` to record the various testing scenarios that its suite uses.

 ## Installation